FAQ(s)

 • I have been asked to represent a student facing student conduct charges.
 How do I establish this with the University?

-Students are expected to represent themselves in all student conduct matters except those under the Sexual Misconduct Policy, regardless of whether the student is facing concurrent criminal charges for the same set of circumstances.
-Students may have an attorney present to serve as their advisor during all student conduct proceedings with the student's written permission.
+Students may have an advisor, who may be an attorney, present to serve as their advisor during all student conduct proceedings with the student's written permission.
 A student may complete a release allowing their attorney to be present at student conduct meetings.
-The Dean of Students Office will correspond at all times directly with the student, and not through any third party unless special circumstances exist.
+The Dean of Students Office will correspond directly with the student, and not through any third party unless special circumstances exist.

 An Authorization to Release Information (completed by the student) can be found on the Student Conduct Resources & Forms page.

-Kutztown University reserves the right to address off-campus behavior for acts as outlined in Article III (Jurisdiction; Off Campus Rights & Responsibilities) of the Student Code of Conduct.
+Kutztown University reserves the right to address off-campus behavior for acts outlined in the Student Code of Conduct (Article 3: Jurisdiction).
 The university will determine on a case-by-case basis whether or not an individual's alleged conduct represents a substantial university interest.
-Citations issued or arrests made by local law enforcement represent a substantial university interest and are addressed by the university.
+Behavior that results in an arrest, a non-traffic citation, or a criminal charge in the local community represents a substantial university interest.
+If made known, these incidents will be addressed by the university.

 • My client is charged with a crime that occurred off-campus.
 Can I get the proceedings delayed until the criminal matter is resolved?